Volume (computing): Origin

+FAT and NTFS

+Terminal showing volume label and serial number of drive C:.

-A volume label is the name given to a specific volume in a filesystem.
-In the FAT filesystem, the volume label was traditionally restricted to 11 characters (reflecting the 8.3 restrictions, but not divided into name and extension fields) even when long file name was enabled, stored as an entry within a disk's root directory with a special volume-label attribute bit set, and also copied to an 11-byte field within the Extended BIOS Parameter Block of the disk's boot sector.
-The label is always stored as uppercase in FAT and VFAT filesystems, and cannot contain special characters that are also disallowed for regular filenames.
+A volume label is a user-assignable identifier for a volume.
+In the FAT filesystem, a volume label is restricted to 11 characters (reflecting the 8.3 restriction although not divided into name and extension) even when long file name is enabled.
+It is stored as an entry within a disk's root directory with a special volume-label attribute bit set, and also copied to an 11-byte field within the Extended BIOS Parameter Block of the disk's boot sector.
+The label is stored as uppercase in FAT and VFAT, and cannot contain special characters that are also disallowed for regular filenames.
 In the NTFS filesystem, the length of its volume label is restricted to 32 characters, and can include lowercase characters and even Unicode.
-In the exFAT filsystem, the length of its volume label is also restricted to 11 characters, but can include lowercase characters and Unicode.
-The label command is used to change the label in DOS, Windows, and OS/2.
-For GUI systems like Windows Explorer, can be pressed while the volume is highlighted, or a right-click on the name will bring up a context menu that allows it to be renamed, either of which is the same process as for renaming a file.
-Changing the label in Windows will also change the volume creation timestamp to the current date and time for FAT filesystems.
-NTFS partitions have the System Volume Information directory, whose creation timestamp is set when Windows creates the partition, or when it first recognizes a repartitioning (the creation of a new volume) by a separate disk utility.
+In exFAT, the length is restricted to 11 characters, but can include lowercase and Unicode characters.
+A label can be changed in Windows Explorer via keyboard shortcut while a volume is selected or via a volume's context (right-click) menu.
+The label command supports changing the label from the command line.